-New construction of Hippolytushoef pumping station
+New Hippolytushoef pumping station

 Current situation

-After a large-scale renovation and upgrade to a capacity of 80m3 per minute in 1972, the pumping station is now in need of renovation again.
+After a large-scale renovation and upgrade to a capacity of80m3 per minute in 1972, the pumping station is now in need of renovation again.

 Desired situation

-Where does the project take place?
+Where is the project taking place?

 Who do we work with?

-When will the project take place and how long will it take?
+When will the project take place and how long will it last?

 Want to know more?

-For more information about this project, please contact Mr. K. Woestenburg via our contact form or by calling 072 - 582 8282.
+For more information about this project, please contact Mr. K. Woestenburg via our contact formor by calling 072 - 582 8282.